surma/surma.dev/content/things/js-to-asc.md

    5119  100.0%            Function: *binaryheap_optimized/BinaryHeap<f32>#push
 ```

-Clearly, we have a problem with allocation here.
+Clearly, we have a problem with allocations here.
 But JavaScript somehow manages to make an ever-growing array fast, so why can’t AssemblyScript?
 Luckily, the standard library of AssemblyScript is rather small and approachable, so let’s go and [take a look][array push impl] at this ominous `push()` function of the `Array<T>` class:

 ```ts
 export class Array<T> {